 What the Scholarship Covers:

 - The A-State Scholar award provides up to $14,000 annually (split between Fall and Spring semesters), this includes up to $3,000 for on-campus housing and up to $3,000 for on-campus meal plan, with remaining award for tuition and fees.

 - Awards are contingent upon the availability of funding and housing scholarships are contingent upon the availability of on-campus housing.

-- The scholarship pays for courses taken on the Arkansas State University-Jonesboro campus only.
+- The scholarship pays for courses taken on the A-State campus only.

 - This scholarship is awarded for the duration of eight consecutive semesters or through completion of the undergraduate degree, whichever occurs first, provided the student maintains all scholarship requirements.

 The deadline for 2023-2024 A-State Scholar application is February 1, 2023 at 11:59pm (CST).